This section describes the essentials of how backups are managed and used in Exasol.

 The database must be stopped when restoring from a backup.

-This is the fastest way to restore a database.
-However, the database cannot be used during the restore process, and connections to the database are prevented until the restore is finished.
+Blocking restore is the fastest way to restore a database.
+However, the database cannot be used during the restore process and connections to the database are prevented until the restore is finished.

-Blocking restore is supported from a local archive volume and from a remote archive volume.
+Blocking restore is supported from both local and remote archive volumes.

 For more information, see Restore Database from Backup